chthong/mec_labs/lab2/README.md

 7. Try to explore all other API

 >> ALL this API are MEC PLATFORM Spec by ETSI
->> any MEC Vendor will have all this as per ETSI Spec
+>> any MEC Vendor will have all this as per ETSI Spec according to your application service or requirements

 # Step